Mantou: Variations of mantou

-Northern Chinese mantou is denser and more substantial, while Southern Chinese mantou is lighter and fluffier, reflecting regional culinary preferences and local ingredients.
+Northern Chinese mantou is denser and more substantial, while the southern variety is lighter and fluffier, reflecting regional culinary preferences and local ingredients.

 Variations in meaning outside Northern China

 These peach mantous found at a Chinese restaurant in Japan contain red bean paste as fillings.

 Prior to the Song dynasty (960–1279), the word mantou meant both filled and unfilled buns.
 The term baozi arose in the Song dynasty to indicate filled buns only.
 As a result, mantou gradually came to indicate only unfilled buns in Mandarin and some varieties of Chinese.

 In many areas, however, mantou still retains its meaning of filled buns.
 In the Jiangnan region where Wu Chinese is spoken, it usually means both filled and unfilled buns.
 In Shanxi, where Jin Chinese is spoken, unfilled buns are often called momo (饃饃), simply the characters for "steamed bun".
 The name momo spread to Tibet and Nepal and usually now refers to filled buns or dumplings.